Friday, June 19, 2015

 ‘Your meals will be out shortly.’

 This is a stupid thing to say.
-The meal will come out shortly and Zeke will have lived up to his word, which is not impressive but expected, OR it will take a while and I will get ENRAGED.
-Should that happen, Zeke will apologize, which I will accept even though it means NOTHING.
+The meal will come out shortly and Zeke will have lived up to his word, which is not impressive but expected.

-IF YOU REALIZE YOU'VE INCONVENIENCED ME AND ARE TRULY SORRY, MAKE UP FOR IT BY NOT CHARGING ME $3.99 FOR A SIDE SALAD!!!
+IF YOU REALIZE YOU'VE INCONVENIENCED ME AND ARE TRULY SORRY, MAKE UP FOR IT BY NOT CHARGING $3.99 FOR A SIDE SALAD!!!

 The meals arrive, followed by, ‘Can I get you anything else?’